-A recent Road to Freedom blog post covered some topics related to addiction’s impact on family and family relationships.
-Addiction, like any other chronic condition, has a lifetime affect on families, including your spouse, your parents or siblings and even less immediate relatives.
-Drug or alcohol use and all the behaviors and pitfalls, can also have a powerful, negative impact on the lives of your children— now and in the future.
+We recently covered some topics related to addiction’s impact on family and family relationships.
+Addiction, like any other chronic condition, has a lifetime effect on families.
+This could include your spouse, your parents or siblings, and even less immediate relatives.
+Drug or alcohol use, and all its behaviors and pitfalls, can also have an overwhelmingly negative impact on the lives of your children— both now and in the future.
 The impact of addiction on children can manifest in many ways, including the ones listed below:

 This is undoubtedly the most extreme impact of addiction on children.
 The Adoption and Foster Care Analysis and Reporting System notes that more than 85,000 minors ended up in foster care in 2015 related to one or both parents using drugs.
-In fact, addiction to drugs is the second leading factor in the removal of children from homes; the leading factor is child neglect, which can sometimes be associated with drug or alcohol abuse.
+In fact, addiction to drugs is the second leading factor in the removal of children from homes; the leading factor is child neglect, which can sometimes involve parental drug or alcohol abuse.

-In some cases, parents are able to reunite with their children following recovery, but the temporary loss can be devastating to children.
-Even more frightening is that continued drug or alcohol use could lead to a permanent loss, either because children are removed from the home permanently or because their parent dies because of a drug or alcohol overdose or risky actions related to use.
+In some cases, parents can reunite with their children following recovery.
+Still, the temporary sense of loss can be devastating to children.
+Even more frightening is that continued drug or alcohol use could lead to permanent damage to the family.
+In fact, children can be permanently removed from their homes if their addicted parents die of an overdose or as a result of risky actions related to use.

 One notable impact of addiction on children is the gap that substance abuse creates in parent-child relationships.
-As a parent, if you are struggling with drug or alcohol use, then you are probably not fully present in your children’s lives if you are struggling with addiction.
-You could be missing important events, forgetting about things they told you or generally ignoring them because you are struggling so much with your own issues.
-It’s even possible that you are neglecting them — even if you are still able to provide food, clothing and shelter, if you’re constantly thinking about drugs or alcohol or coming home drunk or high, it’s a good chance you aren’t attending to the mental, spiritual and emotional needs of children.
+As a parent, you are probably not fully present in your children’s lives if you are struggling with addiction.
+You could be missing important events, forgetting things they told you, or ignoring them to address your issues.
+It’s even possible that you are neglecting them, even if you still provide food, clothing, and shelter.
+If you’re continually thinking about drugs or alcohol, or constantly coming home drunk or high, there’s a good chance you aren’t attending to the mental, spiritual, and emotional needs of your children.

-When parents abuse drugs or alcohol, studies have shown that children are more likely to engage in similar behavior as teens or adults.
-Letting addiction get to a point that children are completely aware of it can send mixed messages, and kids who don’t know any other way of living might not even realize the dangers of drugs and alcohol until it’s too late.
+Addiction is a family disease for a reason.
+Studies have shown that children of addicted parents are more likely to abuse drug or alcohol themselves later in life.
+Letting addiction get to the point where children can recognize it can send mixed messages.
+As a result, children who don’t know any other way of living might not even realize the dangers of drugs and alcohol until it’s too late.

 Paul talks about the importance of setting good examples and not provoking children in several of his epistles.
-In Colossians 3:21, he writes, “Fathers, do not provoke your children, less they become discouraged.”
+In Colossians 3:21, he writes, “Fathers, do not provoke your children, lest they become discouraged.”
 He repeats this message in Ephesians 6:4, saying “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
-The message isn’t just about drug use, but it does apply: parents should avoid engaging in action that could set their children on the wrong path.
-If you’re already caught in the cycle of such action, seek help and look for assistance in ensuring your children also get help.
+The message isn’t just about drug use, but it does apply: parents should avoid engaging in activities that could set their children on the wrong path.
+If you’re stuck in such a vicious cycle, seek help for both yourself and your children.

-The Road to Freedom isn’t just for you — it can be for your entire family.
+The Road to Freedom isn’t just for you — it’s for your entire family.
 The Psalmist said, “Behold, children are a heritage from the Lord, the fruit of the womb.”
-God has provided people for us to love and cherish, just has he loves and cherishes us.
+God has provided people for us to love and cherish, just as he loves and cherishes us.

 For someone caught in addiction, one of the best ways to love and cherish your family is to seek help.
-Often, children want nothing more than having mom or dad healthy and whole again, and letting them see you taking those steps can be a big move in the direction of reconciliation and recovery for everyone.
+Often, children want nothing more than having mom or dad healthy and whole again.
+Letting them see you taking those steps can be a big move in the direction of reconciliation and recovery for everyone.
 For more information about how you can seek recovery through rehab and involve your children and family in the process, call us today.
 (844)402-3605.